 We are currently accepting hosts for all Princeternship sessions.
 Priority deadline to apply for the winter sessions is September 25.

-If you have any questions, please email Rachel Jimenez, Assistant Director, Student/Alumni Engagement Programs, or call 609-258-3325.
+If you have any questions, please email Rachel Jimenez, Associate Director, Internships & Experiential Education, or call 609-258-3325.